 Then we will bring in our Judy Clock to match the hour and minute hands.
 We also talked briefly about day and night activities.
 I have a day and night matching lesson that I plan to introduce to him this week.
 Our next activity is to create my son’s very own timeline with real images from his day.

 I hope you enjoyed this post.
 We will continue to work on these types of activities.
-I will be sure to share with you.
+I will be sure to share it with you.
 Please leave a comment!
 I love hearing from you!